Telegram-Mini-Apps/analytics/README.md

 ## Installation

 > [!IMPORTANT]
->First of all, you must generate an access token through the [Data Chief](https://t.me/DataChief_bot) bot.
+>First of all, you must generate an access token through the [TON Builders](https://builders.ton.org).
 For detailed instructions on how to connect SDK and receive a token, please refer to the [documentation](https://docs.tganalytics.xyz/).

 After token generation, you need to initialize the SDK.